Robert Sawina

 Robert Sawina (born 27 May 1971) is a former motorcycle speedway rider from Poland.

 Career

 Baron represented Poland during the 1992 Speedway World Team Cup.
 He also reached the 1992 Speedway Under-21 World Championship final.

-He won the silver medal at the Polish Individual Speedway Championship in 2001 and twice won the silver medal in the prestigious Golden Helmet during the 1999 Polish speedway season and 2001 Polish speedway season.
+He won the silver medal at the Polish Individual Speedway Championship in 2001.
+He twice won the silver medal in the prestigious Golden Helmet during the 1999 and 2001 Polish speedway seasons.

-After retiring he later became the team manager of KS Toruń.
+After retiring, he later became the team manager of KS Toruń.